Skagen, Denmark – Best Things to Do

 The Bunker Museum

-These bunkers were originally used as places to stock supplies and to treat wounded soldiers.
+These bunkers were originally used as places to stock supplies and treat wounded soldiers.
 After the war, they were left useless, but eventually, locals decided to turn some of these bunkers into museums.

 As a side note, there are also empty bunkers standing on the beaches that you can go and have a look at.
+These are not necessarily part of the museum.
+Just old leftovers from the past, still standing on the beach.

-And here we have it: The end of the article.
-If you’re visiting the north of Denmark, you should absolutely have a look at these attractions in Skagen.
-It is easy to argue that Skagen is the best place to visit in Northern Denmark.
+And there you have it: The end of the article.
+If you’re visiting the north of Denmark, you should absolutely try to visit these attractions in Skagen.
+I could easily make the argument that Skagen is the best place to visit in Northern Denmark.
 The town is very charming, it has beautiful architecture, classic sights, and you will also find some of Denmark’s best seafood restaurants.
+Along with Ribe in the south, I would say Skagen has the most cultural attractions per capita of any place in the country.